LiliaFramework/Lilia/docs/docs/libraries/lia.data.md

 **Description:**

-Retrieves the stored data for the specified key.
+Retrieves the stored value for the specified key.
+This function no longer consults the database directly; all values are preloaded at startup and cached in `lia.data.stored`.

-If refresh is not set and data exists in cache, returns the cached data.

-Otherwise, reads from the file, decodes, and caches the value.
+The `global`, `ignoreMap`, and `refresh` parameters are legacy placeholders kept for backward compatibility.

 **Parameters:**